19platta/data-science-submissions/README.md

 # data-science-submissions

 Annabelle Platt
-Repository to submit data science exercises
+Repository to submit data science challenges and to share them with classmates.